scott5526/Assignment4/README.txt

 To run timeserver.go, open the Windows command prompt and move to the directory of timeserver.go.
 To run the file, use "go build && src" with any applicable flags.
 Alternatively, to run the vanilla timeserver without any flags, just run the "src" executable in the src folder

+The same rules apply for authserver, but the executable in the authserver folder will be called "authserver" instead, but it will also run the vanilla authserver without flags.

+ATTENTION:
+TO RUN TIMESERVER, YOU MUST FIRST START AUTHSERVER.
+TIMESERVER CAN START WITHOUT AUTHSERVER, BUT RUNNING ANY URLS WILL CAUSE NO LESS THAT 1 MILLION ERROR LINES IN YOUR
+CONSOLE.
+YOU MUST ALWAYS HAVE AUTHSERVER RUNNING TO USE TIMESERVER!!!!!!!!!

-Applicable flags include:
+Applicable timeserver flags include:

 -V ("go build && src -V")

 Runs timeserver.go with the version flag enabled.
 Will output the current version of the file and terminate the program with a zero error code.

--port # ("go build && src -port 9999")
+-port ("go build && src -port 9999")

 Runs timeserver.go with a specified port (the default port # is 8080).